Annual Review of Condensed Matter Physics: History

 The Annual Review of Condensed Matter Physics was first published in 2010 by the nonprofit publisher Annual Reviews.
 Its founding editor was James S. Langer.
 He was joined by James P. Eisenstein in 2014.
 M. Cristina Marchetti and Subir Sachdev were co-editors in 2016 and 2017; in 2018, Andrew P. Mackenzie joined as the third co-editor.
 As of 2021, the co-editors were Marchetti and Mackenzie.
 Though it was initially published in print, as of 2021 it is only published electronically.
+As of 2025 the editor is Leo Radzihovsky.

 Scope and indexing

 The Annual Review of Condensed Matter Physics defines its scope as covering significant developments relevant to condensed matter physics.
-As of 2022, Journal Citation Reports lists the journal's impact factor of 23.978, ranking it fourth of 69 journal titles in the category "Physics, Condensed Matter".
 It is abstracted and indexed in Scopus, Science Citation Index Expanded, Compendex, and INSPEC.

 Editorial processes

 The Annual Review of Condensed Matter Physics is helmed by the editor or the co-editors.
 The editor is assisted by the editorial committee, which includes associate editors, regular members, and occasionally guest editors.
 Guest members participate at the invitation of the editor, and serve terms of one year.
 All other members of the editorial committee are appointed by the Annual Reviews board of directors and serve five-year terms.
 The editorial committee determines which topics should be included in each volume and solicits reviews from qualified authors.
 Unsolicited manuscripts are not accepted.
 Peer review of accepted manuscripts is undertaken by the editorial committee.